Bates College: 20th century

 In 1894, George Colby Chase led Bates to increased national recognition, and the college graduated one of the founding members of the Boston Red Sox, Harry Lord.
 In 1920, the Bates Outing Club was founded and is one of the oldest collegiate outing clubs in the country, the first at a private college to include both men and women from inception, and one of the few outing clubs that remain entirely student run.
 The debate society of Bates College, the Brooks Quimby Debate Council, became the first college debate team in the United States to compete internationally, and is the oldest collegiate coeducational debate team in the United States.
 In February 1920, the debate team defeated Harvard College during the national debate tournament held at Lewiston City Hall.
 In 1921, the college's debate team participated in the first intercontinental collegiate debate in history against the Oxford Union's debate team at the University of Oxford.
 Oxford's first debate in the United States was against Bates in Lewiston, in September 1923.
 In addition during this time, numerous academic buildings were constructed throughout the 1920s.
-During 1943, the V-12 Navy College Training Program was introduced at Bates.
+In 1943, the V-12 Navy College Training Program was introduced at Bates.
 Bates maintained a considerable female student body and "did not suffer [lack in student enrollment due to military service involvement] as much as male-only institutions such as Bowdoin and Dartmouth."
-During the war, a Victory Ship was named the S.S.
-Bates Victory, after the college.
+During the war, a victory ship was named the SS Bates Victory, after the college.
 It was during this time future U.S. Attorney General Robert F. Kennedy enrolled along with hundreds of other sailor-students.
 The rise of social inequality and elitism at Bates is most associated with the 1940s, with an increase in racial and socioeconomic homogeneity.
 The college began to garner a reputation for predominately educating white students who come from upper-middle-class to affluent backgrounds.
-The New York Times detailed the atmosphere of the college in the 1960s with the following: "the prestigious Bates College — named for Benjamin E. Bates, whose riverfront mill on Canal Street in Lewiston was once Maine's largest employer — provided an antithesis: a leafy oasis of privilege.
+The New York Times detailed the atmosphere of the college in the 1960s with the following: "the prestigious Bates College—named for Benjamin E. Bates, whose riverfront mill on Canal Street in Lewiston was once Maine's largest employer—provided an antithesis: a leafy oasis of privilege.
 In the 1960s, it was really difficult for most Bates students to integrate in the community because most of the people spoke French and lived a hard life."During this time the college began to compete athletically with Colby College, and in 1964, with Bowdoin created the Colby-Bates-Bowdoin Consortium.
 In 1967, President Thomas Hedley Reynolds promoted the idea of teacher-scholars at Bates and secured the construction of numerous academic and recreational buildings.
 In 1984, Bates became one of the first liberal arts colleges to make the SAT and ACT optional in the admission process.
 Reynolds began the Chase Regatta in 1988, which features the President's Cup that is contested by Bates, Colby, and Bowdoin annually.
 In 1989, Donald West Harward became president of Bates and greatly expanded the college's overall infrastructure by building 22 new academic, residential and athletic facilities, including Pettengill Hall, the Residential Village, and the Coastal Center at Shortridge.
-During the 1990s (and mid 2000s), Bates consolidated its reputation of being a "playground for the elite", by educating upper-middle-class to affluent Americans, which led to a student protests and reforms to make the college more diverse both racially, and socioeconomically.
+During the 1990s and mid-2000s, Bates consolidated its reputation of being a "playground for the elite", by educating upper-middle-class to affluent Americans, which led to student protests and reforms to make the college more diverse, both racially and socioeconomically.